 Prothrombin time is measured in seconds.
-The results are compared with the average clotting time of healthy children.
+The results are compared with the average clotting time of healthy people.

 This time will be longer in people who take blood thinners.
 The blood sample will be processed by a machine and the results are usually available after a few hours or the next day.

 The PT test is considered a safe procedure.
-However, as with many medical tests, some problems can occur with having blood drawn:
+However, as with many medical tests, some problems can occur with having blood drawn.
+These include: